 Chances are your actual portfolio has many more than two securities, so you’d need to obtain historical return data for all of those in order to estimate factor exposures and obtain an accurate expected return given your assumptions.
 That’s a daunting task, but Wealthfront does this for you.
 We use data on around 40,000 different securities to produce median return assumptions on our client’s portfolios to help them have a more accurate view (via Path) of their prospects in retirement.

 The reality is just putting money away for retirement isn’t enough.
 You have to understand and consider the right assumptions when building your plan so it’s specific to your needs.
 A top financial planner will no doubt make the right assumptions for you and will provide you a complete view of your finances.
-However, for those who want high research value without the added expense and investment requirements of a traditional advisor, Path is the better — and easier — alternative.
+However, for those who want high research value without the added expense and investment requirements of a traditional advisor, planning with Path is the better — and easier — alternative.

 1We use the CRSP U.S. Total Market Index as the stock market factor and the return on 5-Year U.S. Constant Maturity Treasuries as the bond market factor.
 We obtain the loadings, or partial correlations, of each instrument on these two factors using statistical methods to estimate the partial correlations between instrument returns and factor returns.

 2The expected return of a particular security in this model is the sum of the risk free rate plus the loading on each factor times the expected return on that factor over the risk free rate.
 We assume a risk free rate of 2% in the calculations.